CS2103AUG2016-T17-C2/addressbook-level4/docs/UserGuide.md

 ` tag names should be AlphaNumeric and not null.`

-` #null is a reserved keyword for removing start date or end date from an exisiting task.`
+` #null is a reserved keyword for removing start date or end date from an existing task.`

 ` cannot have duplicate tags with the same name`